-Generally, CBP, VS, and FDA conduct the primary and secondary inspections of goods and people seeking entry into the U.S. CBP processes the majority of the vehicular and pedestrian traffic at the station.
+Generally, CBP, APHIS, and FDA conduct the primary and secondary inspections of goods and people seeking entry into the U.S. CBP processes the majority of the vehicular and pedestrian traffic at the station.

 The U.S. Land Port of Entry Design Guide (For Official Use Only) details the types of spaces found in land ports of entry.
 These include:

 - Pedestrian/Bus Passenger Queuing, Processing, and Inspection Areas

 - Commercial and Non-Commercial Vehicle Queuing, Processing, and Inspection Areas: including areas for animal and agriculture inspection and quarantine.

 - Counter/Work Areas

 - Holding Cell/Detention Areas: for holding detained travelers.